rmdash/docs-core/docs/guide/dash-features.md

 Evolution Masternodes (evonodes) are a new type of masternode created to host [Dash Platform](https://dashplatform.readme.io/docs/introduction-what-is-dash-platform) – a Web3 technology stack for building decentralized applications on the Dash network.
 The collateral required to own an evonode is 4000 DASH, as opposed to 1000 DASH for regular masternodes.

-EvoNodes serve Platform along with Core, while regular masternodes only serve Core.
-The recommended specs for EvoNodes are higher than those for regular masternodes.
-EvoNodes will receive 100% of the fees generated from Platform and 37.5% of the masternode portion of Core block rewards.
+Evonodes serve Platform along with Core, while regular masternodes only serve Core.
+The recommended specs for evonodes are higher than those for regular masternodes.
+Evonodes will receive 100% of the fees generated from Platform and 37.5% of the masternode portion of Core block rewards.
 Regular MNs will receive the remaining 62.5% of the masternode portion of Core block rewards and 0% of Platform fees.

 ### Full nodes